Guide to Utilization Management

 Real-Time Physician Advisor Programs

-Organizations with robust physician advisor programs report 25% reduction in inappropriate admissions, 30% decrease in denial rates, and $2-3 million annual shared savings improvement.17 These programs succeed by:
+Organizations with robust physician advisor programs report approximately 25% reduction in inappropriate admissions, 20% decrease in denial rates, and estimated $2-3 million annual shared savings improvement.19,20 These programs succeed by:

 • Providing consultation within 24 hours of admission.